giovannirescia/thesis/README.md

 * Translate all the ontologies to Modal Logic Formulas
 * Search, and hopefully find, symmetries in those formulas

-And BAM!
-7 hours and 15 minutes later you got yourself a bunch of data...
+This process takes about 47 minutes.

-The final output for each symmetry is in `output/final-output/<ontology>`
+The final output for each symmetry is in `output/final-output/<ontology>`.
+There is also general information in `output/general_info` and `output/general_info/axioms_types`.

 For playing around with an ontology and render or translate it, from the root directory of this project, run:
 ```